© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric to post-medieval settlement, and religious and funerary remains on the middle and lower slopes west and south of Roughtor is a scheduled monument protected by Historic England under reference 1019172.
 View the official record →

-Prehistoric to post-medieval settlement and religious and funerary remains on the middle and lower slopes west and south of Roughtor is a scheduled monument comprising a complex of archaeological sites spanning several millennia of human occupation and use.
+Prehistoric to post-medieval settlement and religious and funerary remains west and south of Roughtor is a complex of archaeological features spanning multiple periods of human occupation on the lower and middle slopes of this prominent moorland location in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019172.

 Prehistoric to post-medieval settlement, and religious and funerary remains on the middle and lower slopes west and south of Roughtor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019172.